Colored Contact Lenses: Types and How to Choose Them

 Choosing the best color

 The contact lens color that will suit you best depends on many factors, such as your hair color and skin tone.
 But, ultimately, it depends on the kind of look you want to achieve — subtle and natural-looking or dramatic and daring.
+Whether you want full color or color-enhancing contacts, there are plenty of great options to choose from.

 Color contacts for light eyes